Soft-Baked Reese’s Pieces Butterscotch Cookies

 Quick & easy soft-baked cookies made with melted butter and an extra egg yolk – for extra chew!

 I leave for St. Lucia on Thursday!
-My good friend from college is getting married and we are headed to St. Lucia for a long weekend for the wedding.
+My friend from college, Kristin, is getting married and we are headed down for a long weekend for the wedding!
 I’ve never been to the Caribbean before.
 Kevin’s not able to go because he has a wedding to go up here in Maryland.
 It’s wedding season!
-Anyway, I’m excited to spend some much-needed time with my girlfriends.
+Anyway, I’m excited to spend some much needed time with my girlfriends.

 There will be sundresses, laughs, frozen drinks, and many trips down memory lane.

 Today’s recipe has nothing to do with my upcoming tropical vacation (other than these cookies are NOT bikini-friendly), but it is certainly a recipe I couldn’t wait to share with you.
-I had plenty of leftover Reese’s Pieces from my Lightened-Up Peanut Butter Ice Cream Pie last week, so I made cookies.
-Naturally.
+I had plenty of leftover Reese’s Pieces from my Lightened-Up Peanut Butter Ice Cream Pie last week, so I made us a new batch of cookies.